Bennenite Staff Mastery Feats for PF1

 The more support I get, the more time I can spend on writing things like this.

 If you enjoy any of my articles, please sign up, for as little as the cost of one cup of coffee a month!

-Posted on April 21, 2021, in Appendix O, Game Design, Microsetting, Pathfinder Development and tagged Bennenites, feats, gaming, Geekery, Pathfinder, PC Options, Sovereign Kingdoms, Worldbuilding.
+Posted on April 21, 2021, in Appendix O, Game Design, Microsetting, Pathfinder Development and tagged Bennenites, feats, gaming, Geekery, Pathfinder First Edition, PC Options, Sovereign Kingdoms, Worldbuilding.
 Bookmark the permalink.
 Leave a comment.